Digital Heroes

 Photo Credit : Blumont - Jordan www.blumont.org

-In collaboration with Phoenix Space, a non-profit organisation whose mission is to see a world where young people have equal opportunities to access quality STEM education.
-PwC Middle East and Phoenix Space developed the Digital Heroes programme which over the course of 4 weeks focuses on two mandatory subjects; Data literacy and PowerBI.
-To support the students throughout their learning and end of programme assessment, each student is assigned with a PwC Middle East Digital mentor to provide 1:1 support.
+In partnership with Phoenix Space, a non-profit organisation committed to creating a world where young people have equal opportunities to access quality STEM education, PwC Middle East has co-developed the Digital Heroes programme.
+This four-week programme concentrates on two compulsory subjects: Data Literacy and PowerBI.
+To assist students throughout their learning journey and final programme assessment, each student is assigned a PwC Middle East Digital mentor for personalised support.

-“I am extremely proud of my participation in the digital heroes program where we mentored and upskilled refugees in Zaatari camp and other locations, on core skills needed in the market.”
+“I am extremely proud of my participation in the digital heroes program where we mentored and upskilled refugees in Zaatari camp and other locations!”

-PwC Middle East’s first Digital Heroes cohort included 30 students from Lebanon, Palestine, Syria and other neighbouring countries.
-The students participated in over 40 hours of digital online course work which resulted with the students receiving a certificate of recognition from PwC Middle East as well as an officially recognised certification from Kubicle to support them in their career progression.
+PwC Middle East’s 3rd Digital Heroes cohort concluded in March 2024.
+Over the past 3 years, 247 students from Jordan, Lebanon, Palestine, and Syria (based in other neighbouring countries) graduated from the programme.
+Together, they participated in a total of 120 hours of mentorship sessions and completed thousands of hours worth of digital online course work.
+Each course completed resulted in the students receiving a certificate of recognition from PwC Middle East as well as an officially recognised certification from Kubicle to support them in their career progression.

-Some students went on to seek further education opportunities with local colleges and universities.
+Some students went on to seek further education opportunities with local colleges and universities, while others utilised their learnings to further their entrepreneurship plans and extend their knowledge to their wider communities.

 Follow us